rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/manage-clusters/provisioning-storage-examples/vsphere-storage.md

 ---
-title: vSphere Storage
+title: VMware vSphere Storage
 ---

 <head>
   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/manage-clusters/provisioning-storage-examples/vsphere-storage"/>
 </head>

-To provide stateful workloads with vSphere storage, we recommend creating a vSphereVolume StorageClass.
+To provide stateful workloads with VMware vSphere storage, we recommend creating a vSphereVolume StorageClass.
 This practice dynamically provisions vSphere storage when workloads request volumes through a PersistentVolumeClaim.

 In order to dynamically provision storage in vSphere, the vSphere provider must be enabled.
 See the following pages for more: [Out-of-tree vSphere](../../../new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/configure-out-of-tree-vsphere.md) and [in-tree vSphere](../../../new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/configure-in-tree-vsphere.md).